A free webinar program that was held on Monday, January 25, 2021, from 7:00-8:30 PM USET:

 “What Now? — Climate Solutions in 2021, and Securing a Just Transition for West Virginia.”

 In 2021, the USA will have a new President and a new Congress.
 It’s the beginning of a new era in many ways.
-The big question in many minds is: “What Now?”
+A big question in many minds is: “What Now?”

 One thing is certain: in 2021 and beyond, people in West Virginia and around the world will have a wide range of opportunities to support and participate in effective climate solutions – solutions that can meet the challenge of global warming and the climate crisis.

-To learn more about and discuss some of these opportunities, the public is invited to attend a free, live, expert-led, interactive Zoom webinar –– on Monday, January 25, 2021 from 7:00 to 8:30 PM USET — titled: “What Now? — Climate Solutions in 2021, and Securing a Just Transition for West Virginia.”
+To learn more about and discuss some of these opportunities, the WV3C hosted a free, live, expert-led, interactive Zoom webinar –– on Monday, January 25, 2021 from 7:00 to 8:30 PM USET — titled: “What Now? — Climate Solutions in 2021, and Securing a Just Transition for West Virginia.”

-A great lineup of webinar speakers will explore: (1) opportunities for legislative solutions in Washington DC; (2) support for climate solutions among evangelicals; and (3) securing a just energy transition in states like West Virginia:
+A great lineup of webinar speakers explored: (1) opportunities for legislative solutions in Washington DC; (2) support for climate solutions among evangelicals; and (3) securing a just energy transition in states like West Virginia.

 Molly Christian is a senior energy policy reporter for S&P Global Market Intelligence based in Washington DC, covering the intersection of federal policy and the utility sector, with a particular focus on Congress.
 She previously reported on U.S. coal markets at S&P and at Argus Media, where she served as editor of Argus Coal Daily.
 Molly is native of Lancaster, Ohio, and a graduate of Ohio University’s E.W.
 Scripps School of Journalism.